opentelekomcloud-infra/zuul/doc/source/monitoring.rst

      The used RAM (excluding buffers and cache) on this executor allowed by the cgroup, as percentage multiplied by 100.

+  .. stat:: max_process
+     :type: gauge

+     The maximum amount of processes that can be running on this executor.

+  .. stat:: cur_process
+     :type: gauge

+     The current amount of running processes on this executor.

 .. stat:: zuul.nodepool.requests

    Holds metrics related to Zuul requests and responses from Nodepool.